the-company-tcus/docs/docs/_usage/api.md

     - Defaults to `true`

-      - Per default, a currently running request will be cancelled before a new request is made
+      - Per default, a currently running request will be canceled before a new request is made

     - When set to false, no refetch will be made if there is already a request running.